 Restored

-With the curse broken, the High Lords pour their power into Feyre and remake her as High Fae.
-Tamlin, unmasked and whole, leaves Under the Mountain at her side — the hero, before the deconstruction begins.
+Curse broken, the High Lords pour their power into Feyre and remake her as High Fae.
+Tamlin walks out Under the Mountain unmasked and whole, at her side — the hero.
+Enjoy it while it lasts.

 Thorns and all